AlierPM/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Setup and mobile version skeleton
+# Portfolio: Setup and mobile version skeleton

 > For the first milestone in the process of creating my portfolio website, I did the following: